slimphp/Slim/docs/views-custom.markdown

         'view' => 'CustomView'
     ));

-It is also possible to pass a custom view instance into the Slim application’s constructor instead of the custom view class name.
+It is also possible to pass a custom view instance into the Slim application's constructor instead of the custom view class name.
 This may be helpful if your custom view requires special preparation before application instantiation.

     require 'Slim/Slim.php';
     require 'CustomView.php';